 Secondary students who use a bicycle or scooter to get to and from school independently must park them in the appropriate racks.
 Students should ensure that they wear appropriate clothing and safety equipment, including a helmet, when riding bicycles and scooters.
-All students coming to school by motorbike should inform our Reception Team.
-Parking for motorbikes is limited, but some spaces are available inside the garage next door.
+All students coming to school by motorbike should inform the Head of Secondary.